 The penalties for drug offenses are outlined below.
 While CDS possession can result in imprisonment, it’s important to note that in certain situations, the judge may consider alternative options such as probation, diversion programs (like recovery court), and other sentencing alternatives.

-• Crime in the Fourth Degree: Possession of any amount of a Schedule V drug is classified as a fourth-degree crime, leading to a maximum prison sentence of 18 months, a fine of up to $15,000, or both.
+- Crime in the Fourth Degree: Possession of any amount of a Schedule V drug is classified as a fourth-degree crime, leading to a maximum prison sentence of 18 months, a fine of up to $15,000, or both.

-• Disorderly Person Offense: Using or being under the influence of any controlled dangerous substance, except for medical purposes prescribed by a licensed physician, is considered a disorderly person offense.
-This offense is punishable by a jail term of up to six months and a fine of up to $500.
+- Disorderly Persons Offense: Using or being under the influence of a CDS (other than marijuana/hashish) is a disorderly persons offense under N.J.S.A.
+2C:35-10(b), punishable by up to 6 months in jail and a fine up to $1,000 under N.J.S.A.
+2C:43-3(c).

 What do CDS Schedules mean?